scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Touch
 - **Duration:** 1 day

 You attempt to summon a small beast to deliver a message for you.
 Make a spellcasting roll against 2 Terrible dice in an urban environment, or 2 Bad dice elsewhere.
-On success you summon a small beast local to the area, with the beast having wings on crit.
+On success you summon a small beast local to the area, with the beast having wings on a critical.
 You can give the beast a message up to 1 minute long and a description of who to deliver the message to.
 The beast will give the message to the first creature it finds that matches the description, and may have trouble with overly complex messages.

 On delivering the message the recipient is able to give a 1 minute message in return.
 If the beast is unable to find a creature matching that description or unable to return the response within the spells duration the beast reverts back to a normal animal and the message is lost.